JorisAR/portfolio/content/posts/IsoContourMap.md

 {{< figure src="/portfolio/images/IsoContourMap/result.png" width=100% >}}

 The pipeline I presented today is relatively simple to implement, and should work in any environment that has the desired part of the terrain ready in a 3D scene.
+Best of all, it is computable in real time, so it could be easily integrated into a game as a minimap for instance.